OISF/suricata/doc/userguide/rules/modbus-keyword.rst

   modbus: access read input                              # Read access to Discretes Input table
   modbus: access write coils                             # Write access to Coils table
   modbus: access read discretes, address <100            # Read access at address smaller than 100 of Discretes Input table
-  modbus: access write holding, address 500, value >200  # Write value greather than 200 at address 500 of Holding Registers table
+  modbus: access write holding, address 500, value >200  # Write value greater than 200 at address 500 of Holding Registers table

 With the setting **unit**, you can match on: